benwiz/graphics/README.md

 - download_images_from_url.sh
   - How to handle bad data like the flickr images?
 Maybe manually curate a list and store in S3.
-- get_edges.py
-  - optimize edge detection
 - sort_data.sh
-- run.sh must ensure every step of the way is success or exit on error
+- run.sh must ensure every step of the way is success or exit on error.
+I think this can be done easily by checking `$?`.
 - train_edges2mountains... maybe make this a docker image and teach dad to `docker run benwiz/pix2pix-edges2mountains`

 - Create a docker file that will call `cd ./training/ && ./scripts/run.sh` which will download data then